 Snow & Rose By Written and illustrated by Emily Winfield Martin

 Snow and Rose didn’t know they were in a fairy tale.
 People never do. . . .

 Once, they lived in a big house with spectacular gardens and an army of servants.
 Once, they had a father and mother who loved them more than the sun and moon.
 But that was before their father disappeared into the woods and their mother disappeared into sorrow.

 This is the story of two sisters and the enchanted woods that have been waiting for them to break a set of terrible spells.

 In Snow & Rose, bestselling author-illustrator Emily Winfield Martin retells the traditional but little-known fairy tale “Snow White and Rose Red.”
 The beautiful full-color illustrations throughout and unusual yet relatable characters will bring readers back to this book again and again.

-Rump: The True Story of Rumpelstiltskin By Liesl Shurtliff
+Rump: The (Fairly) True Tale of Rumpelstiltskin By Liesl Shurtliff

 In a magic kingdom where your name is your destiny, 12-year-old Rump is the butt of everyone’s joke.
 But when he finds an old spinning wheel, his luck seems to change.
 Rump discovers he has a gift for spinning straw into gold.
 His best friend, Red Riding Hood, warns him that magic is dangerous, and she’s right.
 With each thread he spins, he weaves himself deeper into a curse.